 The male who threatens and abuses his spouse all but loses his legal protections by virtue of his actions.
 A sexual assault victim must be believed, we are told, which deprives men of their constitutional rights and due process.
 In no other situation is due process waived other than when a female reports a sexual assault.
 On the other hand, female assailants are treated differently than their male counterparts.
 The male victim of female abuse has a difficult time finding justice or even a sympathetic ear.

-While the justice system can and ought to be operated by those in the justice system.
-There is a need to intervene more often at the grassroots level.
+While the justice system can and ought to be operated by those in the justice system, there is a need to intervene more at the grassroots level.
 We need to be able to deal with problems earlier on and in an informal and less legalistic way, especially when a person’s sexual behavior is coming under scrutiny.

 If it takes a community to raise a child, then it takes a community to deal with the issues relating to sexuality.
-We need pro-active community response to the issues of sexuality.
+We need a proactive community response to the issues of sexuality.

 Homes are vital for prosperous communities and a stable community.
 The issue of homes must then be a central part of any economic development plan.

 The free market is Gods way to deliver what we need.
-It is human beings working together for their mutual benefit.
+It is people working together for their mutual benefit that produces the church.
 Free markets deliver the best product with the least cost because free markets are grassroots, decentralized and based on the local community as the delivery vehicle.
 The best government is the smallest government because the smallest government is the government that interferes with the free market the least.

 It is possible for the private sector to build homes as needed so long as they are not exposed to any risk of loss.
 So long as builders know they will receive payment for their work they will continue to work and build homes.